henriquebarrosx/TerminalCommands/README.md

-# Commands Of Terminal
+## Commands Of Terminal

-> My intention when i write this was show how simples lines scripts that can help us and turn some task in funny moments.
+My intention when i write this was show how simples lines scripts that can help us and turn some task in funny moments.

 ### Simple Shell Comands

 > This file teach basics commands that can be used in Terminal.
-> Terminal, or Shell, is one form of communication between users and system operational to execute some tasks instead of use graphics interface.
+> Terminal, or Shell, is one form of communication between users and system operational to execute some tasks instead of use > graphics interface.

 ### Shell To Management

 > Here contains examples of commands to list, kill and detail process.

 ### Executing

-> To execute, go to directory folder shell-scripts, open terminal and type:
+To execute, go to directory folder shell-scripts, open terminal and type:

 ```
   $ chmod +x packages-script.sh

 ```

+This enable permission for file to be executable.

 ### System Operation used:

-> Xubuntu (Is one Linux distribution derivative of Ubuntu)
+Xubuntu (Is one Linux distribution derivative of Ubuntu)

 ### Packages Scripts

-> To finish, we've a file .sh in shell-script's folder that execute a script's list used to:
+To finish, we've a file .sh in shell-script's folder that execute a script's list used to:

 - Update packages.
 - Install packages.